ember-learn/ember-blog/source/2019-08-09-the-ember-times-issue-110.md

 <!-- alex ignore king-queen -->
-build JAMstack websites with Empress 🍓, versioned Ember API links added to the Guides 🔢, an Update for Co-Located Templates in the Guides ☝️, ...
+build JAMstack websites with Empress 🍓, versioned Ember API links added to the Guides 🔢, and last, but not least, an Update for Co-Located Templates in the Guides ☝️!

 ---